 Museums are one of the key windows we have into the natural world, but they are human inventions.
 Natural history museums, therefore, are inherently unnatural.

-Author and zoologist Jack Ashby FLS is the Manager of the Grant Museum of Zoology at University College London.
+Author and zoologist Jack Ashby FLS is the Manager of the University Museum of Zoology, Cambridge.

 - This event is free and open to all.